dlcs/dlcs-net/DLCS.Mock/Generated-Docs/NamedQuery.md

 This customer (iiifly) has a named query called 'manifest' that takes two parameters - the space and the string1 metadata field.
 The query is internally defined to use an additional field - number1 -  and to generate a manifest with one sequence, with each canvas in the sequence having one image.
 The images selected by the query must all have string1=ae678999 in this case, and are ordered by number1.
 An image query against the dlcs API returns a collection of DLCS Image objects. a Named Query uses an DLCS image query but then projects these images and  constructs a IIIF resource from them, using the parameters provided.
 Information on designing and configuring named queries is provided in a special topic.

+**UNSTABLE Currently the named query implementation is a placeholder,**

 ```
 /customers/{0}/namedQueries/{1}